On the differential structure of metric measure spaces and applications: Differentials and gradients

 \end{definition} In the case of normed spaces analyzed in Section \ref{se:normato}, $q$-infinitesimal strict convexity is equivalent to strict convexity of the norm, whatever $q$ is, which in turn is equivalent to the differentiability of the dual norm in the cotangent space.
 Formula \eqref{eq:defsc} describes exactly such differentiability property, whence the terminology used.
 Notice that $q$-infinitesimal strict convexity has nothing to do with the strict convexity of $W^{1,p}(X,\sfd,\mm)$ as the former is about strict convexity of the `tangent space', while the latter is about the one of the `cotangent space'.

-We don't know whether there is any general relation between infinitesimal strict convexity and non branching (not even under additional assumptions like doubling of the measure, validity of a weak local Poincar\'e inequality or bounds from below on the Ricci curvature), but observe that the former makes sense also in non geodesic spaces.
+We don't know whether there is any general relation between infinitesimal strict convexity and non-branching (not even under additional assumptions like doubling of the measure, validity of a weak local Poincar\'e inequality or bounds from below on the Ricci curvature), but observe that the former makes sense also in non-geodesic spaces.

 From inequality \eqref{eq:3} we get that the integral equality \eqref{eq:defsc} is equivalent to the pointwise one: